-Part of DCLG’s leadership team, and an executive member of its board, the Director General, Housing and Planning helps with that task.
+Part of MHCLG’s leadership team, and an executive member of its board, the Director General, Housing and Planning helps with that task.
 The Housing and Planning Group is closely connected with the housing strategy, local planning and local economic growth.

 Previous roles in government